Ending With Joy

 As the band continued into a tight, rhythmic pattern, Phish was in complete destruction mode, flowing as their heart desired.
 Disconnected from any song structure, they played as if no one were there, and it was perfect.
 Trey painted the blissful music with surreal melodic themes that Page complimented masterfully on piano.
 Reaching a higher plane, the band collectively blossomed in a splendid segment of pure and utter hose.
 Trey’s lines transformed into mind-bending waterfalls in one of those you moments you couldn’t believe, even though it was happening right in front of you.

 Following the jam’s soaring peak with an artistic denouement and a slip into “Oh!
 Sweet Nuthin,” Phish gave everyone a moment to breathe after their signature excursion.
 The ballad was played with an emotional purpose, punctuating the exalting music that had just gone down.
-Though it was the only taste of exploration all night long, “46 Days” gave Merriweather’s second set some street cred with one of the greatest- and most overlooked- Winged music notejams of the tour.
+Though it was the only taste of exploration all night long, “46 Days” gave Merriweather’s second set some street cred with one of the greatest- and most overlooked- jams of the tour.

 ====